The 4 most effective email templates to follow up on outstanding invoices

 Customer: No, sorry, I don’t have access to my card.
 I’ll put it on this Friday’s run by BACS.

-Customer: Unfortunately the invoice has not yet been approved by my director.
+Customer: I know the invoice is two weeks past due.
+Unfortunately, the original invoice has not yet been approved by my director.

 You: Sorry to hear that, I appreciate that these things are sometimes out of your control.
 Has there been a query with the invoice for it to be left unapproved?